fogfish/gurl/README.md

 ### IO Category

-Standard Golang packages implements low-level HTTP interface, which requires knowledge about protocol itself, aspects of Golang implementation, a bit of boilerplate coding and lack of standardized chaining (composition) of individual requests.
+Standard Golang packages implements low-level HTTP interface, which requires knowledge about protocol itself, understanding of Golang implementation aspects, a bit of boilerplate coding.
+It also missing standardized chaining (composition) of individual requests.

-gurl library inherits an ability of pure functional languages to express communication behavior by hiding the networking complexity using category pattern (aka "do"-notation).
+`gurl` library inherits an ability of pure functional languages to express communication behavior by hiding the networking complexity using category pattern (aka "do"-notation).
 This pattern helps us to compose a chain of network operations and represent them as pure computation, build a new things from small reusable